lgatto/TeachingMaterial/multtest/README.md

 ```

 Oh dear, there are 86 *significant* random data (at p
-<= 0.05), i.e. 0.04.
-This is, of
+<= 0.05), i.e. about 4
-course, exactly what we expected.
+percent.
+This is, of course, exactly what we expected at an alpha of
+5%.

 Before adjusting the p-value for multiple testing and controlling the
-false discovery rate (FDR), let first explore the p-values from the
+false discovery rate (FDR), let's first explore the p-values from the
 random data.
-The histogramme below show that we have a **uniform**
+The histogram below shows that we have a **uniform**
 distribution of values between 0 and 1, some of which are smaller than
 0.05 (or whatever arbitrary threshold we choose).